acikogun/winit/README.md

 ### Options
   -h : Show help and exit

   -a : Install all available tools.
-No arguments required.
+No extra arguments required.

 ### Examples
 Install **go**, **docker** and **cloudsdk**